 - Calculate 7.5 percent of your adjusted gross income and enter on line 3.

-- Take the difference between your total medical expenses and 7.5 percent of adjusted gross income and enter on line 4.
+- Take the difference between your total medical expenses and 7.5 percent of your adjusted gross income and enter it on line 4.

 How to Calculate the Medical and Dental Expense Deduction